TerminalHash/Modern/README.md

 ## Known bugs

-1. Some accents not recolored (because some backgrounds/borders colored with *rgb(xx, xx, xx, xx)*, this different search).
+1. Some accents not recolored (because some backgrounds/borders colored with *rgba(xx, xx, xx, xx)*, this different search);
-2. GTK+2 theme not matching to other (because original theme with different color scheme, then original Adwaita).
+2. Little bugs in GTK+4 theme with headerbar/titlebar;
+3. In Cinnamon - very litle titlebar;
-3. What i don't see.
+4. What i don't see.

 ## How to instal